 NTA announced the exam date for the Candidates having Examination Centres in Odisha due to Cyclone.
 Exam for such candidates was held on May 20, 2019.
 Admit Card is now re-issued for Odhisa, Karnataka, and Siliguri.
 National Eligibility-cum-Entrance Test, i.e. NEET 2019, will be held on May 05, 2019.
 National Testing Agency (NTA) will conduct the exam in pen and paper mode, for around 13 lakh candidates.
 After the NEET exam, various coaching institutes release the answer key and question paper code wise.
 The exam is held at the national level for 10+2 candidates who will also fulfil age, education and other NEET 2019 eligibility criteria.
 Through the examination, more 68028 MBBS and 27148 BDS seats will be filled.
 Basically NTA NEET will be considered for entire UG medical admission, except to fill seats in AIIMS and JIPMER.
-NEET application form is available from November 01, 2018.
-The last date to apply for the exam is November 30, 2018.
+NEET application form was available from November 01, 2018.
+The last date to apply for the exam was November 30, 2018.
 Candidates can apply from the official website, which is ntaneet.ac.in.
 After the registration, NEET 2019 aspirant will get admit card on April 15, 2019.
 Keep on reading the article to know NEET 2019 exam date, eligibility criteria, syllabus, exam pattern, new changes, application process, etc.

 Latest: NEET 2019 Answer key code E, F, G, H has been published by Allen Kota.
 Candidates check the answer key code-wise from here.

 NEET 2019 – Changes, Exam Date